 Who we share your personal information with

-To provide you with skindoc. services we need to share your personal information with skindoc. clinicians and the relevant Dermatology team.
+To provide you with skindoc services we need to share your personal information with skindoc Practioners and the relevant Dermatology team.

-skindoc. clinicians are responsible for maintaining the privacy of your personal information.
-All skindoc. clinicians have to demonstrate they have completed NHS training in personal information handling before they can start consulting with you.
+skindoc Practioners are responsible for maintaining the privacy of your personal information.
+All skindoc Practioners have to demonstrate they have completed NHS training in personal information handling before they can start consulting with you.

 - Our IT suppliers, including suppliers of data storage services